ThinkDataEd/curriculum/docs/unit2/lesson18.md

     symmetric and somewhat bell-shaped, so it might be approximately normal.***</span>

     100. What do you approximate the mean height of the distribution to be? standard deviation?
     <span style="color:grey">***Answers will vary.
-Use this as a check for understanding of standard deviation.
+Use this as a check for understanding of standard deviation as well as estimating the mean as the balancing point of a distribution.
     See next step for calculating the actual mean.***</span>

 6. Use RStudio to calculate the mean and standard deviation to compare student answers to the